Sorry, you need to enable JavaScript to visit this website.

 In 2020, the team published a report summarizing the insights and experiences from these emission reductions projects in the land-use sector over the past two decades.

-BioCarbon Fund projects have helped to restore and protect ecosystems and supported land transformation.
-By planting trees, erosion on degraded land has been halted and reversed.
-By reducing deforestation, fragile ecosystems and biodiversity have been protected.
-By adopting sustainable land management techniques, productivity of agricultural systems has been revived or increased.
-In all cases, tons of CO2 have been sequestered from the atmosphere or avoided being released into the atmosphere, thereby mitigating climate change.
-Further, the BioCarbon Fund has helped link global level climate change mitigation approaches to on-the-ground social and environmental benefits.
+BioCarbon Fund projects helped restore and protect ecosystems and supported land transformation.
+By planting trees, erosion on degraded land was halted and reversed.
+By reducing deforestation, fragile ecosystems and biodiversity were protected.
+By adopting sustainable land management techniques, the productivity of agricultural systems was revived or increased.
+In all cases, tons of CO₂ were sequestered from the atmosphere or prevented from being released, thereby mitigating climate change.
+Additionally, the BioCarbon Fund helped link global-level climate change mitigation approaches to on-the-ground social and environmental benefits.

 Impact on rural communities

-BioCarbon Fund projects have important economic, social, and institutional co-benefits that are key incentives for local communities to participate in project implementation.
-Social benefits have included opportunities for greater land tenure security, new revenue streams for communities with limited sources of income, and improved income from higher yields in agricultural, timber or wood fuel products.
+BioCarbon Fund projects delivered important economic, social, and institutional co-benefits that served as key incentives for local communities to participate in project implementation.
+Social benefits included opportunities for greater land tenure security, new revenue streams for communities with limited sources of income, and improved earnings from higher yields in agricultural, timber, or wood fuel products.

-• First registered CDM project in a number of countries (such as Albania, DRC, Ethiopia);
+• First registered CDM project in several countries (such as Albania, DRC, Ethiopia)

-• First methodology for carbon benefits from sustainable land management approved under the Verified Carbon Standard (VCS2);
+• First methodology for carbon benefits from sustainable land management approved under the Verified Carbon Standard (VCS)

-• Tools for carbon modeling and monitoring developed; and
+• Tools for carbon modeling and monitoring developed

-The BioCarbon Fund has learned lessons from its pioneering projects and carbon accounting methodologies across different standards, leading the way for the next generation of activities in the form of the new BioCarbon Fund Initiative for Sustainable Forests and Landscapes (ISFL).
+• The BioCarbon Fund gained valuable lessons from its pioneering projects and carbon accounting methodologies across different standards, paving the way for the next generation of activities through the BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL).

 On-the-ground Examples